atricore/josso-site/src/content/getting-started.md

 For this tutorial I’ll assume you have installed Oracle’s VirtualBox.
 VirtualBox is a free multi-platform virtualization software which is supported by Vagrant out of the box.

+Before running the Vagrant box with the JOSSO Playground make sure to install the docker compose provisioner :

+    vagrant plugin install vagrant-docker-compose

 ## Roll out the reference IAM ecosystem

 ### Launch playground